 This mouse feels very well-built, just like most SteelSeries mice.
 The textured side grips are a nice touch and overall, the mouse feels solid.
 Unfortunately, the mouse clicks are a little wobbly, and there’s a small part at the top of the right-click button that doesn’t register any inputs, which can be a bit frustrating if your fingers rest more towards the front edge of the mouse.

-People with smaller hands might have trouble using this mouse with a palm grip as the vertical side button can be a bit hard to reach.
-Otherwise, the palm grip is recommended for this mouse due to its rounded and wide shape.
+The palm grip is recommended for this mouse due to its rounded and wide shape.
+However, people with smaller hands might have trouble using this mouse with a palm grip as the vertical side button can be a bit hard to reach.
+If you want a mouse better suited for small hands, check out the BenQ ZOWIE ZA12-B.

 This mouse is wired-only and can’t be used wirelessly.